cyberark/SkyArk/AzureStealth/README.md

 Remember that we cannot protect the things we don’t aware of, and AzureStealth will help in the complex mission of discovereing the most privileged Azure users - including the straight-forward admins and the stealthy shadow admins that could easily escalate their privileges and become full admins as well.

 # Quick Start to AzureStealth
-AzureStealth is PowerShell script that uses the free **Azure's PowerShell Module**, you can download in advance:
+AzureStealth is a PowerShell script that uses the free **Azure's PowerShell Modules**, it requires PowerShell version 5.1+ (that comes by default in Windows 10 and for the other OSs there is an available update).

 ### How To Install Azure PowerShell Modules:
 Guide for installing Azure "AZ" PowerShell Module:
 https://docs.microsoft.com/en-us/powershell/azure/install-az-ps
 Guide for installing Azure "AzureAD" PowerShell Module (you need this in addtion to the az module):
 https://docs.microsoft.com/en-us/powershell/azure/active-directory/install-adv2
 ```
-If you local admin use the following PowerShell command:
+If you are local admin simply use the following PowerShell commands:
       Install-Module -Name Az -AllowClobber
       Install-Module AzureAD -AllowClobber
 Else: